katrina-l-hill/katrina-l-hill/README.md

 # Hello! 👋 My name's Katrina Hill.
 Welcome to my page :blush:

-I'm a Full-Stack Software Developer and Navy Veteran with a background in government regulatory compliance management.
+I'm a Full-Stack Software Developer and Navy Veteran with a background in environmental compliance management.
 Highly accomplished, solutions-focused professional with exceptional management skills in project and human resources.
 Seeking an opportunity to utilize my coding skills in the creation of meaningful software applications.

 ## Programming Languages